ev3dev/ev3dev-buildscripts/README.md

 the default configuration is loaded from `arch/arm/configs/ev3dev_defconfig`.

 If you make changes to your local kernel configuration that you want to merge into the default configuration, run `./defconfig update`.
-If you want to selectively merge changes, run `./defconfig update -i` which will open the merge tool specified by the EV3DEV_MERGE_CMD environment variable.
+It will use the merge tool specified by the EV3DEV_MERGE_CMD environment variable.

 If you have an existing kernel configuration, you will want to check for changes